Eco Park, New Town: Location

 The Eco park is located along the Major Arterial Road (part of Biswa Bangla Sarani) in Action Area - II of New Town at 22°35′55″N 88°28′03″E, 10 km away from Kolkata International Airport.
 The park is surrounded by the Kolkata Museum of Modern Art on the North, the upcoming Central Business District and International Financial Hub on the east, the Kolkata International Convention Center, HIDCO Bhawan and Rabindra Tirtha on the south and existing human settlement of Jatragachi/Hatiara on the West.
 It is well connected with VIP Road and EM Bypass.
 Buses are available from Ultadanga, Baguiati, Kolkata Airport, Salt Lake and Chingrighata.

-Areas
+Places of interests and activities

 According to the masterplan made by Bengal Urban Infrastructure Development Limited, the park has been divided into the following areas: